y-chai/GEMS-X003-Spatial-Regression-R/README.md

     ```

 ## Class and Exercises
-In your JupyterLab environment, open the newly cloned directory `GEMS-Learning-R-Regression` and then follow along for in-class exercises
+In your JupyterLab environment, open the newly cloned directory `GEMS-Learning-R-Spatial-Regression` and then follow along for in-class exercises